Improving the Chamberlin Digital State Variable Filter: Discussion

 What is left to do now is to order the operations carefully so that the filter output can be computed correctly.
 Starting with $u(n)$, we need to obtain $y(n)$ first, then update the integration state,

-The relevance of this approach to our state variable problem can be demonstrated by showing that the structure derived for leaky integrator can be applied directly to the allpole integrator.
-By applying the algorithm, the update equations for each integrator are rearranged as
+The relevance of this approach to our state variable problem can be demonstrated by showing that the structure derived for the leaky integrator can be applied directly to modify the allpole integrator used in the Chamberlin filter.
+This can be shown as follows.
+Starting with the filter